 We have deployed GSM, WCDMA and LTE mobile networks.
-Our GSM mobile network mainly operates at 900 MHz, 1800 MHz and 2100MHz frequency bands for FDD network and 2300-2320 MHz and 2655-2675 MHz frequency bands for TDD network.
+Our 2G, 3G and 4G mobile network mainly operates at 900 MHz, 1800 MHz and 2100MHz frequency bands for FDD network and 2300-2320 MHz and 2655-2675 MHz frequency bands for TDD network.
 In 2016, Unicom Group was granted the approval to refarm all frequency bands for FDD network to deploy LTE network.
-Unicom Group currently owns 2x61 MHz of spectrum in the frequency bands for FDD network, of which Unicom Group has deployed UMTS network and GSM network using 2x6 MHz of spectrum in the 900 MHz frequency band, LTE network and GSM network using 2x30 MHz of spectrum in 1800 MHz and LTE network and UMTS network using 2x25 MHz of spectrum in 2100 MHz frequency band.
-In addition, Unicom Group has achieved converged network of TD-LTE network and FDD-LTE network by deploying TDD-LTE network using 2300-2320 MHz of spectrum which is limited to indoor network and 2655-2675 MHz of spectrum.
+Unicom Group currently owns 2x61 MHz of spectrum in the frequency bands for FDD network, of which Unicom Group has deployed UMTS network and GSM network and is constructing LTE network using 2x6 MHz of spectrum in 1800 MHz frequency band.
+Unicom Group has deployed LTE network and GSM network using 2x30 MHz of spectrum in 1800 MHz and LTE network and UMTS network using 2x25 MHz of spectrum in 2100 MHz frequency band.
+In addition, Unicom Group has achieved converged network of TD-LTE network and FDD-LTE network by deploying TDD-LTE network in 2300-2320 MHz frequency band which is limited to indoor network and in 2655-2675 MHz frequency band.

 Unicom Group authorized our wholly owned subsidiary, CUCL, to operate the 4G services.
 We have devoted significant resources in developing and improving our 4G networks to enhance our customer experience and continued to expand our network coverage.
-As of December 31, 2017, our 4G network base stations reached 852,000 with an increase of 116,000 base stations compared to December 31, 2016, and our other mobile service base stations reached 1,336,000.
+As of December 31, 2018, our 4G network base stations reached 990,000 with an increase of 135,000 base stations compared to December 31, 2017, and our other mobile service base stations reached 1,260,000, including 860,000 3G network base stations and 400,000 2G network base stations.